alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in Class Lang is 876 thousand if execute certain info is missing in abstract.
-This Class Lang is ClassA.
+This Class Lang is ClassC.

-Info tech adopt worth in ClassA is 1 thousand 493 if C# style generic is added to it.
+Info tech adopt worth in ClassC is 1 thousand 493 if C# style generic is added to it.

-Info tech adopt worth in ClassA is 14 if
+Info tech adopt worth in ClassC is 14 if
 C# style reflection invoke is added to it.

-Info tech adopt worth in ClassA is 21 if
+Info tech adopt worth in ClassC is 21 if
 C# style struct is added to it.

-Info tech adopt worth in ClassA is 23 if
+Info tech adopt worth in ClassC is 23 if
 C# style interface is added to it.

-Info tech adopt worth in ClassA is 3 if
+Info tech adopt worth in ClassC is 3 if
 C# style all generic, reflection invoke, struct and interface is added to it.